Planning Intelligence for Property Professionals

 Council Intelligence

-Full profiles for all 128 councils: approval rates, speed rankings, success profiles (which types get approved, how fast), zone transition history, ABS population data, proponent track records, and opportunity signals — all computed from real outcomes.
+Full profiles for all 128 councils: approval rates, speed rankings, which types get approved and how fast, zone transition history, and proponent track records — all computed from real outcomes.

 Personalised Alerts

-Configure alert rules by council, stage, zone transition, TOD precinct, and keyword.
-Get matched to new proposals and stage changes as they're detected — or a curated morning brief every day.
+Configure alert rules by council, stage, zone transition, and keyword.
+Get matched to new proposals and stage changes as they happen — or a curated morning brief every day.
 Every alert is filtered to what you actually care about.

-Automatically identified clusters of 3+ active proposals within 3km — mapped and tracked over time.
-Spot emerging precincts before they're publicly discussed, with trend signals showing whether activity is accelerating or slowing.
+See where proposal activity is clustering across NSW.
+Automatically identified concentrations of active proposals — mapped and tracked over time.
+Spot emerging precincts before they're publicly discussed.

 Watchlist & Notes